dotnet/csharpstandard/standard/types.md

 - The `ushort` type represents unsigned 16-bit integers with values from `0` to `65535`, inclusive.
 - The `int` type represents signed 32-bit integers with values from `-2147483648` to `2147483647`, inclusive.
 - The `uint` type represents unsigned 32-bit integers with values from `0` to `4294967295`, inclusive.
+- The `nint` type represents a ***native signed integer*** whose size and value range are implementation-defined, but which shall be either that of `int` or `long`.
+- The `nuint` type represents a ***native unsigned integer*** whose size and value range are implementation-defined, but which shall be either that of `uint` or `ulong`.
+The size of a native unsigned integer shall be the same as that of a native signed integer.
 - The `long` type represents signed 64-bit integers with values from `-9223372036854775808` to `9223372036854775807`, inclusive.
 - The `ulong` type represents unsigned 64-bit integers with values from `0` to `18446744073709551615`, inclusive.
 - The `char` type represents unsigned 16-bit integers with values from `0` to `65535`, inclusive.
 The set of possible values for the `char` type corresponds to the Unicode character set.